 It sounds scary

 Think about walking into a store.
 You will have incredible security and safety.
-You can let you children look at the toys without having to stand by within arms reach because you are wary for their safety.
+You can let your children look at the toys without having to stand by within arms reach because you are wary of their safety.
 You know that anyone with a criminal record will already have the attention of security.
-The computers already know that those children belong you you.
-The computers will notify security if someone who does not belong approaches your kids while they are playing.
+The computers already know that those children belong to you.
+The machines will notify security if someone who does not belong approaches your kids while they are playing.
 But it would not even come to this because everyone will know that they can’t get away with crime in the building.
 The signs at the door already warn of this.
 Facial recognition and AI will prevent crime.
 It will eradicate crime because there is virtually no chance to get away with any crime.

 Think about the overall effect on crime.